eucp-project/storyboards/static/stories/sub_select.md

 the ensemble range. ​

-Alternatively, we also present a list of models that is a sub-selection of the CMIP6 ensemble that was found to be acceptable for the main European regions. ​
+Alternatively, we also present a list of models that is a sub-selection of the CMIP6 ensemble that was found to be acceptable for the main European regions: ​

 - ACCESS-CM2​
 - BCC-CSM2-MR​